 Modelling of proposed cutblocks and roads was done to assess the impact of development on the viewscape from several high traffic locations and from Summit Lake.
 Block design measures such as tree retention, irregular block shapes and limiting the cutblock size were implemented to mitigate the visual impact.
-As a result of the assessment NACFOR, eliminated a proposed road across the lower slope of Block 2001 dramatically reducing the visual impact from Summit Lake.
+As a result of the assessment NACFOR eliminated a proposed road across the lower slope of Block 2001 dramatically reducing the visual impact from Summit Lake.
 The proposed openings for the Summit development area are all within the allowable clearcut alteration percentages for partial retention visual quality objectives.
-See the Visual Quality Objectives Guide and Visual Impact Assessment photos.

-Archaeological Overview Assessment (AOA)
+Archaeological Overview Assessment (AOA) and Cultural Heritage Assessment